DavidStevensonVtex/MongoDB/shell/README.md

 mongosh uses the [Node.js BSON parser](https://www.npmjs.com/package/bson) parser to parse BSON data.
 You can use the parser's [EJSON](https://www.npmjs.com/package/bson#EJSON) interface to transform your data when you work with mongosh.

 For examples that use EJSON, see: [EJSON](https://www.npmjs.com/package/bson#EJSON).

+### Switch Databases
+To display the database you are using, type db:

+`db`

+The operation should return test, which is the default database.

+To switch databases, issue the use `<db>` helper, as in the following example:

+`use <database>`

+To access a different database from the current database without switching your current database context, see the [db.getSiblingDB()](https://www.mongodb.com/docs/manual/reference/method/db.getSiblingDB/#mongodb-method-db.getSiblingDB) method.

+To list the databases available to the user, use the helper `show dbs`.